Tiny LLM Benchmark: Jetson Orin Nano Super 8GB

 for all samples where aiperf_t0 <= sample_time <= aiperf_t1)

-Power is the mean VDD_CPU_GPU_CV (CPU+GPU+CV rail) from tegrastats sampled at 500 ms intervals, averaged over each model’s active inference windows only (idle/cool-down between models excluded).
+Power is the median VDD_CPU_GPU_CV (CPU+GPU+CV rail) from tegrastats sampled at 500 ms intervals, over each model’s active inference windows only (idle/cool-down between models excluded).

 Junction temperature (TJ) is the hottest internal die temperature on the Jetson SoC, reported by tegrastats as tj@.
 The hardware automatically throttles GPU/CPU clocks when TJ reaches ~95 °C to prevent damage.
 Peak TJ < 70 °C across all runs confirms ample thermal headroom at every power mode.